jvandertil/blog/content/posts/2020-04-02_SqlServerIntegrationTesting.md

 date  = 2020-04-02T11:00:00+02:00
 type = "post"
 tags = [ ".NET", "ASP.NET", "CSharp", "SqlServer", "Testing" ]
-draft = true
 +++

 Recently I wanted to verify that my data access layer could properly read and write to a SQL Server database, and I wanted to have these tests automated.
 I wanted to answer these questions:
 1. Can my `DbContext` roundtrip entities to the database and back?
-2. Can my migration scripts be applied to the database correctly?
-3. Does the schema in my migration scripts match the expected schema in my code?
+2. Does the schema in my migration scripts match the expected schema in my code? (follows from 1)
+3. Can my migration scripts be applied to the database correctly?

 Since I was using SQL Server I could utilize SQL Server [LocalDb](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb) that comes with Visual Studio.
 To keep performance acceptable I do not want to create and destroy a database for each test, so I need a way to reset the database after a test has run.

-Let us first try to create a new database at the start of a test, and destroy it afterwards.
-For the tests in this post I will be using [xUnit](https://github.com/xunit/xunit).
+In this post I will demonstrate how to use SQL Server LocalDB to automate database integration tests using [xUnit](https://github.com/xunit/xunit).

 ## Creating and destroying a LocalDB database

-Lets start with a simple fixture that will create a database, and clean it up when it is disposed.
+Let's start with a simple fixture that will create a database and clean it up when it is disposed.
-For the database name I use the application name suffixed with a `Guid` value for uniqueness.
+For the database name, I use the application name suffixed with a `Guid` value for uniqueness.
 While not strictly necessary I used `async` methods to initialize and dispose of the database.

 {{< notice >}}
 I am using string interpolation (`$""`) to format the database name into the query.
-Do not use this to put user input in queries!
+Do not use this to put user input into queries!
 {{< /notice >}}

 ```cs